There are 3 possible stopping positions at STOP Signs.

 Unlike the fact that most people at STOP signed intersections do not come to a complete stop; for the purposes of a road test, you must come to a complete stop.

 The way that you can tell the vehicle is at a complete stop is that the body will settle back over the chassis of the vehicle when you come to a complete stop.
+You’ll feel it sort of set back because the vehicle is 2 pieces and as you brake the body moves forward of the chassis.

-When you come to a complete stop it'll settle back over the chassis.
+When you come to a complete stop it’ll settle back over the chassis.
+That’s how you know you come to a complete stop.

 After Coming to a Complete Stop - Treat it as a Yield